TejaChavva123/Virtual-ATM-Using-ESP32-and-TelegramBot/README.md

 # Virtual-ATM-Using-ESP32-and-TelegramBot

-This a part of evaluation for Embedded Systems course(ECL 403) in Visvesvaraya National Institute of Technology, Nagpur instructed by Ankit A. Bhurane and Amit Agarwal.
+This is a part of evaluation for Embedded Systems course(ECL 403) in Visvesvaraya National Institute of Technology, Nagpur instructed by Ankit A. Bhurane and Amit Agarwal.

 # Problem Statement
 We have to design an ATM machine in which user is able to login the